stonith/esor_search/README.md

 ### Sources

 ##### AWS
 The AWS source uses the ruby aws-sdk gem and assumes that a .aws/credentials file exists and follows the SharedCredentials syntax.
-The easiest way to implement this however is to use AWS IAM Instance Roles with an attached policy with the describe_instances read permission.
+The easiest way to implement this however is to use AWS IAM Instance Roles with an attached policy with the `ec2:DescribeInstances` IAM permission.
+NOTE: `private_dns_name` is not an AWS tag but has been added as a return_tag

 ##### TODO
 * add more sources like GCE, Zookeeper, Consul, etc